jessicacousins/fullstack_vite_webapp/README.md

 - **OpenAI Comment Sentiment Analysis**: This feature processes and analyzes the sentiment of blog post comments using OpenAI's GPT model.
 Each comment is evaluated and categorized as positive, neutral, or negative, with corresponding probabilities.
 - **AI-Generated Content**: Users can generate content for blog posts via prompts to OpenAI’s GPT model.
 The generated content is displayed in the blog editor and can be further customized by the user before publishing.
 - **AI Moderation**: Integrated AI-driven moderation automatically flags inappropriate comments for review.
 Flagged comments are displayed in the Admin Dashboard, with sentiment analysis and reasons for flagging (such as hate speech, profanity, etc.) easily accessible to moderators.
+- **TensorFlow.js**: A JavaScript library that allows machine learning to be run directly in the browser.
+TensorFlow.js powers the machine learning capabilities for real-time image classification on the frontend.
+- **MobileNet Classifier**: A pre-trained model integrated with TensorFlow.js to classify merchandise images within the shopping component.
+When users click on an item, the MobileNet model predicts its category, providing immediate AI-driven insights into the type of product.

 ### Backend